nicokeller14/Assignment3_DS/Report.md

 # Task 2

+> We ran into large problems here when it came to running the word counter on both our laptop and Raspberry Pi.
+We could not
+> get the worker of the Raspberry Pi to work, and so we could only run it on our localhost.
+The SSH connections worked however
+> for some unknown reason we could not run the program on anything other than the localhost.
+The functions still worked but we
+> could not leverage being able to run on multiple machines/workers due to these issues and were only able to run Task 2 on
+> our localhost.

+   Answer to the question:
 > When comparing the performance difference of the word count algorithm in local and cluster modes, local mode is suitable for smaller amounts of,
 > data, because it is limited to the resources of a single machine.
 In contrast, cluster mode can handle large datasets, leveraging the combined
 > resources of multiple nodes for better scalability and tasks can run in parallel.
 While local mode is simpler and more efficient for quick